ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 1. Log in to [Workspaces - {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/power/workspaces){: external}.
 1. The list contains the name and CRN of the workspaces.

-   Locate your **Workspace**, or both workspaces in the case of a multizone region deployment.
+   Locate your **Workspace**, or both workspaces for a multizone region deployment.
    Click **Copy** next to the CRN and paste it into a temporary document.

    A CRN has multiple sections that are divided by a colon.